Alexabeth20/Alexabeth20.github.io/_posts/2025-04-19-cloud-qa-strategy-overview.md

 This YAML configuration sets up a GitHub Actions workflow that automatically runs a suite of Selenium tests whenever code is pushed or a pull request is opened.
 Automating test execution at this stage ensures that new changes are validated early in the development process, reducing the risk of bugs reaching production.

 Here's what each section of the workflow does:
+> This workflow is based on a standard GitHub Actions template I studied during the project.
+While I didn’t write it entirely from scratch, I modified it to suit the project’s test structure and repository setup.
+{: .prompt-info }

 ```yaml
 name: Cloud QA Tests